-ADVISING CENTER
+ACADEMIC ADVISING CENTER

 AUBG is committed to the academic success of all its students.
-The Advising Center is located in the America for Bulgaria Student Center and coordinates the delivery of advising services to enhance the students' educational experience and foster academic and personal growth.

-The Advising Center's services and programs include:
+The Academic Advising Center, situated in the America for Bulgaria Student Center, coordinates the delivery of advising services to enhance students' educational experience and foster both academic and personal growth.
+The Academic Advising Center at AUBG offers a comprehensive range of programs and services to support students in their academic journey:

-- Selection of appropriate courses and other educational experiences - Interpretation of the institution's academic policies and procedures - Development of a suitable educational plan - Evaluation of students' progress towards their degrees - Learning support services such as tutoring and peer advising - Clarification of career and life goals with relation to choosing academic programs
+- Selection of appropriate courses and other educational experiences. - Interpretation of the institution's academic policies and procedures. - Development of a suitable educational plan tailored to each student's goals. - Evaluation of students' progress towards their degrees. - Learning support services such as tutoring and peer advising. - Clarification of career and life goals in relation to choosing academic programs. - Referrals to support services and resources for additional support.